CancerCollaboratory/manifest-to-consonance/README.md

     wget -O deps/dcc-storage-client-0.0.43-dist.tar.gz https://seqwaremaven.oicr.on.ca/artifactory/simple/dcc-release/org/icgc/dcc/dcc-storage-client/0.0.43/dcc-storage-client-0.0.43-dist.tar.gz

-And then unzip it.

-You then should update the `config/launcher.ini` file, correct the path below for your system:

-    [dcc_storage]
-    client=<path>/deps/dcc-storage-client-0.0.43/bin/dcc-storage-client

-You will also fill in the config file for this tool in `deps/dcc-storage-client-0.0.43/conf/application-amazon.properties`, make sure you fill in your token:
+And then unzip it.You will also fill in the config file for this tool in `deps/dcc-storage-client-0.0.43/conf/application-amazon.properties`, make sure you fill in your token:

 ```